instructor-ai/instructor/docs/tips/index.md

 class UserDetail(BaseModel):
     age: int
     name: str
-    properties: List[Property] = Field(..., description="List of arbitrary extracted properties, should be less than 6")
+    properties: List[Property] = Field(..., description="Numbered list of arbitrary extracted properties, should be less than 6")
 ```

 **Using Tuples for Simple Types**